A Fully-autonomous Framework of Unmanned Surface Vehicles in Maritime Environments using Gaussian Process Motion Planning: Implementation in ROS

 \subsection{Simulation details}

 The detailed information of the environment used in the ROS simulation is detailed in Fig. \ref{simulation_gazebo_rviz}, where (a) shows the offshore wind farm in Gazebo with the inclusion of a series of physical properties such as sunlight, wind, ocean currents, gravity and buoyancy, (b) provides a simulation overview of the configuration space of the corresponding motion planning problem in Rviz.
-A green buoy and a red buoy are placed inside the simulation environment to indicate the start point and the goal point for the route proposed for the WAM-V 20 USV to navigate..
+A green buoy and a red buoy are placed inside the simulation environment to indicate the start point and the goal point for the route proposed for the WAM-V 20 USV to navigate.
 The platform was equipped with a camera to better observe the surrounding environment and record videos.
 The footage from the camera was streamed to and displayed on the Rviz interface through the WAM-V Camera node (/wam-v/sensors/cameras/front-camera/image-raw).
+The virtual onboard camera gives this work the potential to combine with previous research done by our research group on using onboard cameras for object detection and segmentation in maritime environments \cite{yao2021shorelinenet, chen2021wodis}.

 During the inspection mission in Gazebo, the USV transited through the wind turbine area to drive away any fish boats entering this area to reduce risk of collision and damage to the wind turbines.
 Figs. \ref{rrt_experiments} and \ref{gpmp2_experiments} demonstrate the storyboards of the inspection mission from both the first-person and third-person perspectives in the Gazebo as well as the motion planning problem solved by the corresponding motion planning algorithms in Rviz.